tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchmanagement/index.md

 ## Authentication and access control

-Rights to administer a search service are conveyed through roles in Azure Active Directory (AD).
+Administration rights are conveyed through roles in Azure Active Directory (AD).
 In Azure Cognitive Search, supported roles include Owner, Contributor, and Reader.
-For more information, see [Role-based authorization in Cognitive Search](/azure/search/search-security-rbac).
+For more information, see [Role-based authorization](/azure/search/search-security-rbac).

 ## Management APIs in other SDKs